-Our environment will continue to evolve and we need to evolve with it
+The industry in Scotland will continue to change and we need to develop with it

-Customer expectations will continue to rise
+Customer expectations will continue to rise:

 - the railway is a service industry, with different markets and different customer needs.
 All of them, passengers or freight customers, will expect services to improve, to reduce the hassle and complexity of using the railway.
 This applies all the way through their experience, from the planning of their journey and buying a ticket through to using the service, to leaving the system to their onward destination.
-Accessible, timely and accurate information is key at all stages of this experience - the industry must continue to focus on the needs of its customers, and continue to improve the experience of using the railway system including information, the experience at stations, and the travel experience on trains.
+Accessible, timely and accurate information is key at all stages of this experience. - the industry must continue to focus on the needs of its customers, and continue to improve the experience of using the railway system including information, the experience at stations, and the travel experience on trains.
 For freight customers, the railway must be part of a seamless and reliable system to get goods to market.
-Our plans are driven by the needs of our customers
+Our plans are driven by the needs of our customers.

-Technology will transform delivery and the way customers interface with the railway
+Technology will transform delivery and the way customers interface with the railway:

 - the proliferation of smart phones and mobile devices over the last decade has set a trend for increased real time interaction from consumers that looks set to continue.
 This is resulting in demands for new information systems and smart ticketing - innovation is changing the day-to-day operation of the railways, with consolidation of signalling activities, increased metering of energy consumption, and frontline devices such as the new lookout operated warning system - improving safety to staff working on the railway - our new operating strategy introduces new systems and innovative operating centres.
-This will reduce the frontline operations workforce of 5,600 to less than 1,500 by migrating operational management from over 800 disparate locations to 14 modern operating centres.
-Migration will be staggered so the levels of redundancies will be kept to a minimum through staff retirements, leavers and utilisation of staff at other locations where possible
+This will reduce the frontline operations workforce of around 500 to less than 200 by migrating operational management from over 74 dispersed locations to two modern operating centres (Edinburgh and Glasgow) and two radio signalling centres (Inverness and Banavie).
+Migration will be staggered so the levels of redundancies will be kept to a minimum through staff retirements, leavers and utilisation of staff at other locations where possible.

-There will be an increased level of transparency
+There will be an increased level of transparency:

-- there has been an increase focus on transparency, particularly for services that use public financial resources.
-The Government has set out a clear transparency agenda to help promote higher quality and more efficient services, choice and accountability - we are currently making more and more information on our operations publicly available - we have recently restructured our project delivery function; Infrastructure Projects (IP), and we are currently seeking to improve how we contest or open up projects to third party deliverers.
+- there has been increased focus on transparency, particularly for services that use public financial resources.
+The Government has set out a clear transparency agenda to help promote higher quality and more efficient services, choice and accountability - we are currently making more and more information on our operations publicly available - we have recently restructured our project delivery function, Infrastructure Projects (IP), and we are currently seeking to improve how we contest or open up projects to third party deliverers.
 This will increase transparency, contestability, and consequently efficiency of our project delivery - transparency is also critical to improving how we work internally.
-To help us achieve our goal of everyone home safe every day, we are taking a variety of steps to encourage our staff and contractors to challenge and report unsafe behaviour
+To help us achieve our goal of everyone home safe every day, we are taking a variety of steps to encourage our staff and contractors to challenge and report unsafe behaviour.

-The move towards increased localism will continue
+The move towards increased localism will continue: